aitherios/react-metrics-service/README.md

 ## TODO

-* Event pool that can wait for middlewares to boot
+* Event pool that can wait for dispatchers to boot
-* Render hook support on middlewares
+* Render hook support on dispatchers
-* Standardize a isReady call on middlewares
+* Standardize a isReady call on dispatchers

 ## Contributing